algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 ### 2.3 User Characteristics

 #### 2.3.1 The teacher
-The teacher will access the webpage , use this functinality and share to the student to explain how the FPGA work actually.
+The teacher will access the webpage , use this functinality and share to the student to explain how the FPGA work.

 #### 2.3.2 The student
 The student during the teacher course will see the webpage and the teacher will explain how the FPGA work and simulate it.

-### 2.4 Constraints

 ## 3. Specific Requirements
 ### 3.1 Functional Requirements